NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 * How much VRAM can be used?
 * What is the expected latency?

-For example fully GPU bottle-necked application or application which does not have enough VRAM left could do the following and run GPT inference completely on the CPU:
+For example fully GPU bottlenecked application or application which does not have enough VRAM left could do the following and run GPT inference completely on the CPU:

 ```cpp
 //!
 Obtain GPT GGML CPU interface